NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 }

-Notice that you can specify an environent variable to the hook itself.
+Notice that you can specify environment variables for the hook itself.

-hook is special because although it path resolves on the host (or the “runtime namespace”, as the spec says), the hook itself executes within the “container namespace”.
+The createContainer hook is special because although its path resolves on the host (or the “runtime namespace”, as the spec says), the hook itself executes within the “container namespace”.

 The combination of all of these is what creates this issue: